Licensing Patented Technology: Everything You Need to Know

 - A non-exclusive clause keeps the title and rights to the improvement with the licensee but allows the licensor to use the improved invention.
 This type of provision may or may not include a royalty.
 This is the most common type of grant-back provision.

 If you need help with licensing patent technology, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.